Systems Engineering in the Aerospace Industry

 Systems engineering is "a crucial core competency" for success in the aerospace industry.
 It is first and foremost about managing complexity to get the right design, and then maintaining and enhancing its technical integrity (NASA, 2009).
 According to NASA administrator Michael D. Griffin in his 2007 presentation, Systems Engineering and the 'Two Cultures' of Engineering, systems engineering helps to provide a balance of all the subsystems to combine into a system that will proceed past the preliminary design phase and thus accomplish the customer requirements it was explicitly designed for (Griffin, 2007).

-By looking into the concept development of a civil aircraft and considering the different stakeholders and system interfaces involved in the lifecycle of the aircraft, whether directly or indirectly, it is evident that systems engineers have a extensive array of responsibilities and perspectives to manage outside of the engineering system that continue to be addressed and managed even after the preliminary design phase has been completed.
+By looking into the concept development of a civil aircraft and considering the different stakeholders and system interfaces involved in the lifecycle of the aircraft, whether directly or indirectly, it is evident that systems engineers have an extensive array of responsibilities and perspectives to manage outside of the engineering system that continues to be addressed and managed even after the preliminary design phase has been completed.
 By ensuring that they fully understand the extent of the end goal of the final product, and appreciation the impact it will have on the different stakeholders, systems engineers are able to determine the inputs required to reach these targets within the deadlines and budgets situated.

 Although systems engineering may take different forms depending on the industry and the preferences of the organisation, the underlying methods utilized remain consistent and the aim remains the same: to find the best design to meet the requirements.
 In any engineering project there will be a number of specialised subsystems that need to be brought together to ensure that the end result of the project fulfils its specifications to the best of its ability.